Individual scholarships - Orange Knowledge Programme

 - The maximum duration for master’s programmes is 24 months.

-- The default end date for implementation of courses is 31 August 2022.
+- The end date for implementation of short courses is 31 August 2024 and for Master’s is 31 January 2025, with the exception of co-financed master’s programmes.

 - The course or programme should be full-time (this does not apply to e-learning courses).